InteractionDesignFoundation/handbook/development/guides/onboarding/onboarding--domain-knowledge.md

 # How to get domain knowledge

 We’ve developed a few onboarding activities to give you a much deeper understanding of our domain.
-Understanding our domain, i.e. the platform and its features FROM OUR USERS’ PERSPECTIVE (i.e. domain knowledge) is paramount to both understanding our codebase and writing awesome code.
-Great code has a small “conceptual distance” to the domain.
-In other words, it minimizes cognitive complexity enormously when variable naming, method naming, database table naming and likewise are named “closely” to the the names of the concepts the users use.
+Understanding our domain, i.e. the platform and its features from our **users’ perspective** (i.e. domain knowledge) is paramount to both understanding our codebase and writing awesome code.
+Great code has a **“small conceptual distance”** to the domain.
+In other words, it brings cognitive ease when variables, methods, database tables, models, services, operations, and likewise come directly from domain-specific vocabulary.

-Therefore, you should carry out the following activities in a thorough manner.
-Don’t worry if you can’t remember all of what you see and learn after you’ve done the activities.
-As long as you do the activities thoroughly, your brain will still remember lots of things, and in the future you will get that feeling of “hmm...
-I remember seeing something that’s related to that...” and then you will know where to go look for the information.
-So it’s much like constructing a “map” in your mind.
+Don't expect to grasp/understand/remember everything you read during your onboarding.
+Look at it as a map which you can refer to down the road.

 ## Read docs from `/docs/domain`